influxdata/google-deployment-manager-influxdb-enterprise/image/README.md

 ### Upload the image

 To finish the image creation process, the disk needs to be used to create an image on the public InfluxData GCP project.
 The GCP `partner-utils` tool will be used to do from your local machine.
 The following commands install the tool.
+This can also be done using the GCP Cloud Shell.

 ```
 mkdir partner-utils